stacy125/monarch-lab/README.md

    JSON) to create a new array of objects that only includes the properties needed in the Monarch model in the Express application.

    **Hint:** We don't want to change the model itself.
-The `"kindom"` key is not an ObjectId so it is ok to exclude it in this step.
+The `"kingdom"` property is not an ObjectId so it is ok to exclude it in this step.

 1. In the same file, follow a similar process to map through the kingdom raw data to create a new array of objects that only includes the necessary properties.

-1. Still in `00--seed-collections.js`, use the new array of monarch and kingdom data to seed their respective collections in your local database.
+1. Still in `00--seed-collections.js`, use the new arrays of monarch and kingdom data to seed their respective collections in your local database.

-1. Use `node db/seed/00--seed-collections.js` and confirm your local database has the for both Monarchs and Kingdoms.
+1. Use the command `node db/seed/00--seed-collections.js` and confirm your local database has the collections for both Monarchs and Kingdoms.

-   At this point, the `"kingdom"` field for each monarch should be blank.
+   At this point, there will not be a `"kingdom"` field for each monarch.

 1. In `01--seed-related-models.js` seed your data in a way that updates the monarchs collection to include the `ObjectId` of the kingdom over which each monarch reigned.

-   One way to do this is to get all of the Monarchs from the database (**hint:** using mongoose).
+   One way to do this is to get all of the Monarchs from the database (**Hint:** using Mongoose).
 This is important because we can _save_ each document when we update it to add the kingdom as we iterate through the array of documents we get from the Mongoose query.

-   If we import the original raw JSON for each Monarch, we can use something the the `"name` property for each Monarch document (from you database) to _find_ that monarch's raw JSON data.
+   If we import the original raw JSON for each Monarch, we can use something the the `"name"` property for each Monarch document (from you database) to _find_ that monarch's raw JSON data.

    Since the JSON has the String name of the Kingdom, we can use a Mongoose